dhurley94/linux-sysadmin-scripts/README.md

 # cPanel IP swap
-collection of scripts that can help with migrating to a new cPanel host
+collection of scripts that can help with migrating or managing a new / old cPanel host

 ## Working Scripts, and brief Description
 **ipfixIP.py**, setings all IP addresses to /var/cpanel/mainip, then pareses /etc/userdomains and sets the proper dedicated IP per cPanel   Domain.